Michael Czugaj

 Michael William Czugaj (born c.
-1986) an Australian former glazier from Oxley, a suburb of Brisbane, Queensland, was convicted in Indonesia for drug trafficking as a member of the Bali Nine.
+1986) is an Australian former glazier from Oxley, a suburb of Brisbane, Queensland, who was convicted in Indonesia for drug trafficking of heroin as a member of the Bali Nine.
 In 2005, Czugaj was arrested at Ngurah Rai International Airport in Denpasar with 1.75 kg of heroin concealed on his body.
 After a criminal trial on 14 February 2006 Czugaj was sentenced to life imprisonment.
 His life sentence was reduced to a term of 20 years on appeal on 26 April 2006, but reinstated five months later.

 Background

-Czugaj was an apprentice glazier, keen surfer, one of eight children born to Polish Australian parents.
+Czugaj was an apprentice glazier and keen surfer, one of eight children born to Polish Australian parents.
 He left his job in March 2005 and told his family that he was going to Cairns for a holiday.
 Czugaj's parents were quoted as saying he was a "problem child" but had never been in serious trouble and had no drug history.
 His father, Steven, said he didn't think he had a passport: